davidmiranda-gamedev/FaithInFocus-Showcase/README.md

 ## Project Highlights

-- Successfully deployed within local church communities
+- Successfully deployed and used within local church communities as a Bible learning application for children and young learners.
 - Designed specifically for children and young learners
 - Combines education, storytelling, and gameplay
 - Cross-platform support for Android, Windows, and Web